 1. Pick a Book that Resonates with You

-It is important that you choose a book that compliments your interests.
+Choose a book that complements your interests.

 But what are your interests?

 Start with the genre and build up from there.
 Consider the kinds of movies or TV shows you like to watch, for inspiration.
-Maybe you like gory crime thrillers or steamy erotica.
+Maybe you like crime thrillers or steamy erotica.

 Once you know, hit the bookstores or the web and start browsing.
 Major chains are typically very helpful at marking bestsellers for particular genres.
 Browse the selections until you find a book that speaks to you and start reading.

-Don’t be pessimistic about finding your ideal book, you will definitely find one so long as you have a good look.
+Don’t be pessimistic about finding your ideal book; you will definitely find one, so long as you have a good look.

-2. Start Reading
+2. Start Reading to Develop a Love of Reading

 Another major problem with wide reading is that people often start books but fail to finish them.
-The most common reason being, poor time management.
+The most common reason being poor time management.

 How to fix it: